 What is the Clinical Trial Finder?

-The BMD Hub’s Clinical Trial Finder brings together trustworthy and reliable information on all existing and upcoming trials for BMD in the UK.
+The BMD Clinical Trial Finder is based on the DMD Clinical Trial Finder developed in collaboration with Duchenne UK to give patients trustworthy and reliable information on existing and upcoming BMD clinical trials in the UK.

 The Clinical Trial Finder has been designed for patients and caregivers, to be as accessible and comprehensive as possible.
 Every trial has information on outcome measures, inclusion criteria and an easy-to-understand lay summary.
 The information on each trial has been sourced directly from industry and hospitals and is verified by the BMD Hub management team.